-^{}We are grateful to Per-Anders Edin, David Strömberg, Jakob Svensson, seminar partcipants at the Bank of England, Bohn University, the European Central Bank, Stockholm, UCL, Uppsala, Warwick and at an ESF-CEPR conference in Toulouse for useful comments.
-We would also like to thank Gani Aldashev, Alessia Amighini, Thomas Eisensee, Giovanni Favara, Alessandro Riboni, and Francesco Trebbi for excellent research assistance at various stages of the project and Christina Lönnblad for editorial assistance.
+\We are grateful for useful comments from Per-Anders Edin, David Strömberg, Jakob Svensson, and from participants in seminars at the Bank of England, Berkeley, Bonn, the European Central Bank, Stanford, Stockholm, UCL, Uppsala, Warwick and an ESF-CEPR conference in Toulouse.
+We would also like to thank Christina Lönnblad for editorial assistance and Gani Aldashev, Alessia Amighini, Thomas Eisensee, Giovanni Favara, Alessandro Riboni, and Francesco Trebbi for research assistance at various stages of the project.
 This research is supported by a TMR-grant from the European Commission, and by grants from Bocconi University, MURST and the Swedish Council for Research in the Humanities and Social Sciences.